 It was set up to protect the last remaining Rothschild's giraffes in Kenya.
 The Rothschild Giraffe is among the most endangered giraffe subspecies, with just a little over 300 alive in Kenya today.
 The Giraffe Centre also acts as a Nature Education Centre, educating thousands of children every year.

-It is usually open from 9 am to 5 PM every day.
-For school groups, you will be required to make bookings one week prior and make plans to attend between 9 AM and 12 PM.
-For a fulfilling experience, it is recommended you plan for a 1.5 to two-hour visit.
-This gives you enough time to feed and interact with the giraffes.
+It is open from 9:00 a.m. to 5:00 p.m. every day.
+School groups are required to make bookings one week in advance and should plan to visit between 9:00 a.m. and 12:00 p.m.
+For a fulfilling experience, it is recommended to plan for a visit lasting 1.5 to 2 hours.
+This allows enough time to feed and interact with the giraffes.

 Below are the Giraffe Centre fees.